Mariachi Extravaganza: Meet the competitors in this year’s ‘Mariachi Super Bowl’

 The power and accuracy of his voice, even at 10 years old, is amazing.

 “This is my first competition here at the Mariachi Extravaganza,” he said.

 Like Garza earlier, Trevino has the tricky knack of being able to slide his pitch up an octave, a crowd favorite, and tough to pull off.
 He downplayed its difficulty.

-“When you're young like me, it would be not so difficult.
+“When you're young like me, it is not so difficult.
 But then as you grow older, I say it would get more difficult because of the voice change.”

 Despite his star-like stature at such a young age, when complimented for his accurate singing, he showed real humility.

 “Well, confession time.
-So sometimes I'm going out to performances.
+So sometimes I go out to performances.
 And like, right now, with the weather change, I've hit some wrong notes when I do those high ones,” Treviño said.